C-Hurtmann/GOIT_Homework-2_Clean_folder/README.md

-# Sorter-tool
+# Clean-folder-tool
-GOIT homework 1 | Revising folder and sorting files in specialized folders (other folders will be disposed) and unpacking archives.
-Sorter.py is the main file
+GOIT homework 1 | Revising folder and sorting files in specialized folders (other folders will be disposed) and unpacking archives. clean.py is the main file